 Scientists in Vienna have successfully created a stable form of carbyne, the world’s strongest material.
 Carbyne is a linear acetylenic carbon – an infinitely long carbon chain.
 It can be considered as a one-dimensional allotrope of carbon.
 Carbyne has a chemical structure with alternating single and triple bonds: (−C≡C−)n.
-This structure of carbon gives an impressive Young’s modulus (the force that is needed to deform a material) of 32.7 TPa, which is forty times that of diamond, and thirty times that of carbon nanotubes.
+This structure of carbon gives an impressive Young’s modulus (a measure of the tensile stiffness of a solid material) of 32.7 TPa, which is forty times that of diamond, and thirty times that of carbon nanotubes.

 Throughout modern history, allotropes of carbon have always been at the top for the strongest materials known to the world.
 Diamond, made from carbon, was the strongest available material for a long time.
 Carbon’s other abundant form, graphite, was nowhere near as strong as diamond, due to its layered structure.
 But, graphite would eventually be developed into the strongest materials in the world.
 Since then, graphite was developed further, and carbon nanotubes and graphene are more recent developments of it.
 Graphene is a one atom thick layer of graphite, and carbon nanotubes can be best considered as a rolled up tube of graphene.
 Both of these forms of graphene have been the strongest existing materials, until the synthesis of the stable form of carbyne.